Symposium Webpage Header (Symposium Dates)

 Keynote Forum

-Join us for an engaging panel presentation featuring all the invited speakers who will be sharing their views and insights on the theme of the Symposium, articulating its significance and contextual relevance.
-This exciting conversation will explore various aspects of practice, research, and advocacy, offering diverse perspectives and approaches.
+This exciting conversation will be a synthesis of the Symposium, exploring various aspects of practice, research, and advocacy, while offering diverse perspectives and approaches.
 Join us to share valuable insights and fresh viewpoints.

 Important Dates